 An electric bike weighs on average between 20 and 25 kg.
 However, some sturdier models, like speedbikes or cargo bikes, can exceed 30 kg.
 This difference in weight and size compared to a traditional bike requires a bike rack capable of supporting heavier loads.

-Not to mention the wide tires and a bulky frame that can make some bike rack models unsuitable.
-In short, it is essential to choose a bike rack specially designed for e-bikes.
+Not to mention, wide tires and a bulky frame can make some bike rack models unsuitable.
+In short, it is essential to choose a bike rack specially designed for electric bikes.

 Some safety rules to follow